VL-ocean/lucky-paw/README.md

 ### Fixed Bugs

+- The navigation menu wasn`t looking good on mobile due to its size.
+To fix it I followed the tutorial from Love Running project and added the checkbox.
+When using it, the navigation menu is placed in a separate container, which is shown only when you click on the icon.
+After you click on the icon again, the menu is hidden.
+It fixed the issue with displaying the navigation for mobile users.

+- While testing the website using Lighthouse, the bug with icons appeared.
+They were too small to click on for mobile users.
+To fix that I removed the names of the social websites and left only the icons in footer.
+I have increased them in size to make them usable for mobile users.

+- When testing the form, I noticed that it becomes too wide for larger screens.
+To fix it, I limited the width of the form, and used flexbox to make lable and input the same row.
+As the result, the form looks better on larger screens and doesn`t take all the place on the page.

+- After adding the background for tablet view on the contact page, the form wasn`t available for typing in or submiting.
+It happened because the container with background image was overlapping the form itself.
+To make the form usable again I added z-index in CSS to the form.

 - Due to images' size Home page and Gallery page were dropping in Perfomance.
 To avoid it, all images were restocked in a smaller size and converted to Webp format.
 They were also optimized.
 As the result, the pages load much faster.

 ### Unfixed Bugs